walbourn/walbourn.github.io/_posts/2020-06-19-modern-c++-bitmask-types.md

 > Prior to Windows 10 SDK (14393), the ``DEFINE_ENUM_FLAG_OPERATORS`` macro did not make use of ``constexpr``, meaning that the resulting flags couldn't be used in ``constexpr`` expressions.
 This issue should only impact legacy Xbox One XDK code at this point.

 > With the Windows 10 SDK (19041) and clang v10, there are some conformance issues with ``DEFINE_ENUM_FLAG_OPERATORS`` that generates ``-Wdeprecated-dynamic-exception-spec`` so I suppress those in my libraries when using this macro.

+> Technically the `;` after the macro results in an `-Wextra-semi-stmt` warning.
+Without it, however, C++ code formatting will be incorrectly indented.
+Hence the second warning suppression.

 # Client code impact